JimKnowler/icebreaker-verilog/02-makefile/README.md

 % make
 ```

-Use `make program` at the command line to program the Icebreaker FPGA device with `top.bin`
+Use `make program-fpga` at the command line to program the Icebreaker FPGA device with `top.bin`

 ```bash
 % make program-fpga